 But as of 2016 - GOOD NEWS

-The new trail, which will be built be sherpas, will be put in another and more natural inclination then now, making the trail much safer and the rewarding view at the top available to more people.
+The new trail, which will be built be Sherpas, will be put in another and more natural inclination than now, making the trail much safer and the rewarding view at the top available to more people.

-For your own safety, hikers are adviced to choose other mountains to walk until the new trail up Reinebringen is finished.
+For your own safety, hikers are advised to choose other mountains to walk until the new trail up Reinebringen is finished.
 In Lofoten, you have plenty of good alternatives.